cmeeren/FSharp.JsonApi/README.md

 FSharp.JsonApi consists of three NuGet packages:

-* **FSharp.JsonApi** contains all the core stuff: JSON-API document models for serialization/deserialization, resource builders, parsing and validation of query parameters and documents, helpers for calling domain code based on a JSON-API request, etc. If you don’t use ASP.NET Core, you can easily use this library to build your own abstractions.
+* **FSharp.JsonApi** contains all the core stuff: JSON:API document models for serialization/deserialization, resource builders, parsing and validation of query parameters and documents, helpers for calling domain code based on a JSON:API request, etc. If you don’t use ASP.NET Core, you can easily use this library to build your own abstractions.
 * **FSharp.JsonApi.AspNetCore** contains lots of useful helpers and additional overloads for parsing and validating requests using ASP.NET Core’s `HttpContext`.
 * **FSharp.JsonApi.Giraffe** contains a few simple `HttpHandler`s that may be useful if using [Giraffe](https://github.com/giraffe-fsharp/Giraffe/).